Fannin County High School

 Fannin County Comprehensive High School is a public high school located in Blue Ridge, Georgia, United States.

-Fannin High offers a large array of classes, including seven Advanced Placement classes: English literature, English language, biology, calculus, studio art, art history, European history, US history, and statistics.
+Fannin High offers a large array of classes, including nine Advanced Placement classes: English literature, English language, biology, calculus, studio art, art history, European history, US history, and statistics.

 Fannin High is a member of the GHSA 1A athletic class for over 10 sports.

 In May 2025, Fannin High cancelled a reenactment of Arthur Miller's play The Crucible, which warns of the dangers of moral hysteria such as over witchcraft, after some parents complained that it was "too demonic" and taught students witchcraft.